-A significant data breach affecting Keenetic router users has been revealed by CyberNews, exposing sensitive network configurations and device settings of over one million customers.
+A significant data breach affecting Keenetic router users was reported by Cybernews and exposed sensitive network configurations and device settings of over one million customers.
 The incident, which occurred in March 2023, predominantly impacted users in Russia and highlights serious concerns about IoT device security and cloud backup configurations.
+Keenetic’s own documentation on router security and account/cloud features helps frame the type of data and controls involved.

 Breach Scope and Compromised Data Analysis